Co. Dublin, Ireland

 Where is Dublin Airport?

-Dublin Airport is the largest airport in Ireland counting more than 25 million passengers in 2015, located north of the Irish capital.
+Dublin Airport is the largest airport in Ireland with nearly 28 million passengers in 2016, located north of the Irish capital.
 From the city you can take the N1 towards the airport, via exit 2 of the M1 motorway Terminal 1 and Terminal 2 are accessible within minutes.
 The newest terminal T2 is used by Aer Lingus and airlines offering intercontinental destinations.

 What is de distance from Dublin Airport to the centre of Dublin?